Deep-MI/fsqc/doc/Usage.rst

     --skip-existing
         skips processing for a given case if output already exists, even with possibly different parameters or settings

+    --no-group
+        run script in subject-level mode. will compute individual files and statistics, but not create group-level summaries.

+    --group-only
+        run script in group mode. will create group-level summaries from existing inputs. needs to be run on output directory with already existing results.

     Getting Help:
     -------------
     -h, --help